 - The first sentence is clearly visible.

-Google’s UX Playbooks also recommend you remove revolving carousels and image sliders from the top of your pages.
+Google’s UX Playbooks also recommend removing revolving carousels and image sliders from the top of your pages.

 Spelling and reading level